microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 3. Record the `Workspace ID` and the `Primary key` values.

-4. In the **oilwells-edge-001** virtual machine, run the following commands, be sure to replace the workspace tokens with the values you records above:
+4. In the **oilwells-edge-001** and **oilwells-d01** virtual machines, run the following commands, be sure to replace the workspace tokens with the values you records above:

     ```bash
     cd